mayankjaiswal12/Financial-News-Sentiment-Stock-Signal-Dashboard/README.md

 **4. Ablation by feature block.** Sentiment-only vs price-only vs combined — the only way to tell "sentiment works" from "momentum works and sentiment came along".

-**5. Economics, not just accuracy.** Mean return in bps and Sharpe, gross of costs (stated, not hidden — daily turnover at ~1–2 bps/side would consume these).
+**5. Economics, not just accuracy.** Directional accuracy is a weak proxy — being right on twenty +0.1% days and wrong on one −5% day is a losing strategy with 95% accuracy.
+Every return is reported in bps/day and Sharpe, and the cross-sectional book is reported **gross and net** of 2 bps/side against ~150% daily turnover.

+**6. Selection is treated as fitting.** Choosing a model variant by looking at the hold-out overfits exactly like a parameter does.
+Eight candidate repairs for the cross-sectional model were tried; the apparent winner reversed from +0.009 to −0.021 under walk-forward.
+The shrinkage strength is therefore selected by walk-forward inside the training period (`select_lambda_walkforward`), and the hold-out is touched once.

-**6. Tests on the invariants that fail silently.** Weekend/holiday rollover, `fwd_ret_1d` equalling the true next-session return, upsert idempotency, PSI behaviour, and a guard on FinBERT's non-alphabetical label order.
+**7. Tests on the invariants that fail silently.** Weekend/holiday rollover, `fwd_ret_1d` equalling the true next-session return, upsert idempotency, PSI behaviour, and a guard on FinBERT's non-alphabetical label order.